nohren/Sprinkletron/README.md

 🤖 Waters my plants 🌱 🦾

+A single-purpose, low-power plant watering node.
+It wakes from deep sleep every 24 hours, samples a capacitive soil moisture sensor, and if dryness is detected, it runs a small pump.
+Then it returns to deep sleep.

 ## Install

 We will use [PlatformIO](https://platformio.org/) to build and upload the code to the ESP32.
 Get the VSCode extension or just install the CLI tool.